-We all know how important it is to teach and support social skills.
-Year after year I see more and more children struggling to engage in even very basic social skills.
+We all know how important it is to teach and support social pragmatic skills.
+Year after year I see more and more children struggling to engage in even very basic social interactions and social situations throughout the school day.
+This post provides 5 basic social skills activities you can use with your students.

-Here are the 5 basic social skills that I like to teach in the kindergarten classrooms that I service:
+Here are the 5 basic social skills that I like to teach in the kindergarten classrooms that promote strong social skills:

-Below are some creative ideas for how to teach these important social skills in your day-to-day teaching.
-I hope you find some helpful ideas that you can quickly and easily add to your routine.
+Below are some great social skills activities, tools, and ideas for how to teach these important social pragmatics in your day-to-day teaching and lesson plans.
+I hope you find some helpful ideas that you can quickly and easily add throughout the school...

 Do you have students who get really upset when they make even the smallest mistake?